Should I Upgrade to Joomla 4 or Migrate to WordPress?

 - New Administrator Design: With Joomla 4, the backend admin panel has been redesigned with a left sidebar rather than the classic Joomla 3 top menu.
 A lot of effort and time has been made to improve the admin user experience.
 This will require some re-training by backend Joomla 3 admins.

-- Modernized Codebase and Developer Tools: The Joomla team has cleaned up and optimized much of the core Joomla code, ensuring developers can stay more efficient, ultimately encouraging better development practices, less bugs and faster page speed.
+- Modernized Codebase and Developer Tools: The Joomla team has cleaned up and optimized much of the core Joomla code, ensuring developers can stay more efficient, ultimately encouraging better development practices, fewer bugs, and faster page speed.

-- Improved Search Engine Optimization (SEO) Support: With improved SEO support, Joomla 4 websites are better structured to follow standard SEO semantics for crawling by Google and other search engines without requiring third party plugins.
-Admins now have a huge amount of control over structured data, page titles, page descriptions, open graph data, etc. without any other software being necessary.
+- Improved Search Engine Optimization (SEO) Support: With improved SEO support, Joomla 4 websites are better structured to follow standard SEO semantics for crawling by Google and other search engines without requiring third-party plugins.
+Admins now have a huge amount of control over structured data, page titles, page descriptions, open graph data, etc. without any other software is necessary.

-- Faster Page Loading Times: With Bootstrap 5 built in, the frontend code is more lightweight and less likely to be dined by search engines for necessary page speed improvements.
+- Faster Page Loading Times: With Bootstrap 5 built-in, the frontend code is more lightweight and less likely to be dined by search engines for necessary page and site speed improvements.
 Plus a new lazy loading feature allows images to load as the user scrolls, enhancing the overall page speed score with Google Page Speed and Core Web Vitals out of the box.

 - Accessibility (WCAG) 2.0 AA Compliance: Joomla’s backend interface and default frontend template are 2.0 AA Compliant which is a first for any major CMS.
 Note that any commercial or custom frontend template you use must still be built to support accessibility.
 Additionally, Joomla 4 includes an overlay-like accessibility plugin that can be enabled for users to control their own font sizes, contrast colors, cursor size, etc.